AnnaNami0-o/Othello_Classic_AI_Project/README.md

 ## 🛠️ Requirements & Setup

 ### 1) Install Python packages
 Make sure you have Python 3.x installed.
-Then, install the required dependencies from the `requirements.txt` file.
+The external libraries required for this project (`pygame`, `Pillow`) are listed in the `requirements.txt` file.
+You can install them with a single command:
 ```bash
 pip install -r requirements.txt
 ```
+> 💡 **Note:** Other libraries used, such as `tkinter`, `os`, and `math`, are part of Python's Standard Library and do not require separate installation.

 ### 2) Run the game
-Execute the main Python script from your terminal to launch the game.
+Execute the main Python script from your terminal to launch the game:
 ```bash
 python Othello.py
 ```